Frequently Asked Questions

 - Bright: An illumination fraction > 85%.

-Note that you can now further constrain these definitions in the PIPT (e.g. by setting a stricter fraction of 50% in Grey time).
-Loosening the conditions is not usually allowed (see the Phase II FAQ).
-But note that this will reduce the chances of your block being observed.
+You can choose the maximum lunar phase for your observations.
+Note that a smaller illumination fraction will reduce the chances of your block being observed.
 A similar constraint on a target’s angular distance from the Moon can also be made.

 Yes.
 When adding a target select ‘User supplied’ from the list and load up your ASCII file containing the spectrum.